greenmug-md/hradobe/README.md

 ### Adobe Sign API
 The Api's provided can Creates an agreement, Check the Signing Status of Both Employer and Employees,and finally Download the Signed Agreement.
-Using the Api , Both Employer and Employee can sign on the Agreement digitally.
+Using the Api, Both Employer and Employee can sign on the Agreement digitally.
 Once the Agreement is Signed, the Contract can be downloaded locally by both    parties.

-Once I had explored the Apis , I then was able to start Implementing the Components of the project.
+Once I had explored the Apis, I then was able to start Implementing the Components of the project.

 ## IMPLEMENTATION